Cherry Rhubarb Crisp

 Let’s look at another view!

 So delicious!
-Christopher and I aren’t the type to put ice cream on our desserts – at least not at home – but feel welcome to dollop ice cream on yours.
-You have my permission.
+Christopher and I aren’t the type to put ice cream on our desserts – at least not at home – but feel welcome to dollop vanilla ice cream on yours.

 I hope you enjoyed this cherry rhubarb crisp recipe!